jimbob4000/RetroFlow-Launcher/README.md

 Navigate your library using the **DPad** or the **Left Stick** or with the **Touch Screen**.

-**DPad Up**: Jump to the recently played / favourites category, or filter categories to only show collections.
+**D-Pad Up**: Jump to the recently played / favourites category / select a random game, or filter categories to only show collections.
 (DPad Right when viewing games in list view)

 **R/L triggers**: Skip 5 items